PowerShell/PSResourceGet/help/Unregister-PSResourceRepository.md

 ### Microsoft.PowerShell.PowerShellGet.UtilClasses.PSRepositoryInfo

 By default, the cmdlet doesn't return any objects.
-When the **PassThru** parameter is used, the cmdlet outputs a **PSRepositoryInfo** object for each repository that is removed.
+When the **PassThru** parameter is used, the cmdlet outputs a **PSRepositoryInfo** object for each repository that's removed.

 ## NOTES